ChewKeanHo/license-pdos/README.md

       product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. are **NOT REQUIRED BUT NOT RECOMMENDED** to use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. are **NOT REQUIRED BUT NOT RECOMMENDED** to use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
    5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
 2. *You're free to use for commercial deployment at your own volition as long